rickwassing/cicada-develop/docs/overview-pipeline.rst

 .. note::

     The GGIR sleep detection algorithm is designed to detect Sleep Windows by identifying the largest segment in the *analysis window* in which the median absolute deviation of the angle is below 15 times its 10th percentile.
-The analysis window is defined by the Actogram start and end clock times shown in the settings panel.The default analysis window is '15:00' until '15:00' the next day.
+The analysis window is defined by the Actogram start and end clock times shown in the settings panel.
 Cicada uses an emperically derived default analysis window of '15:00' until '15:00' the next day.
-It is highly unlikely, under normal circumstances, that a Sleep Window begins before 15:00 and ends after 15:00, or begins before 15:00 and ends after 15:00. *However, depending on your sample, e.g. shiftworkers, youth or sleep disorders, you may want to adjust this analysis window*.
+It is highly unlikely, under normal circumstances, that a Sleep Window begins before 15:00 and ends after 15:00. *However, depending on your sample, e.g. shiftworkers, youth or sleep disorders, you may want to adjust this analysis window*.

 Custom Events
 ^^^^^^^^^^^^^